liuyinz/binky.el/README.md

 - Vim-like mark and jump
 - Flexible and customizable

-I have used dogears for several months, and it's great in most features except so many information I don't need.
-A better and [Vim-marks](https://vim.fandom.com/wiki/Using_marks) style jumping system is the top priority for me.
+I have used dogears for several months, and it's great in most features except lack of [Vim-marks](https://vim.fandom.com/wiki/Using_marks) style jumping feature which is top priority for me.
 While evil is too heavy, so I wrote this package to imitate parts of features.

 Enjoy it.